What is the application deadline?

 What kind of background does a successful applicant typically have?

-The masters programs strives to reflect the profession in its diversity and range of backgrounds, but the typical applicant has a bachelor’s degree in music composition or performance, or in a related field such as film, theater, or audio engineering.
-Applicants must demonstrate a proficiency in music theory and harmony equivalent to two years of undergraduate study, and may be asked to undergo a written assessment to gauge their skills in these areas.
-Instrumental virtuosity is not expected, but minimal keyboard proficiency is an essential.
+The masters program strives to reflect the profession in its diversity and range of backgrounds, but the typical applicant has a bachelor’s degree in music composition or performance, or in a related field such as film, theater, or audio engineering.
+Applicants must demonstrate a proficiency in music theory and harmony equivalent to two years of undergraduate study, and may be asked to undergo remedial work with a graduate assistant if their skills are not up to par.
+Instrumental virtuosity is not expected, but minimal keyboard proficiency is essential.
 The key criterion, however, is demonstration through work samples of a strong, authorial voice, innate musicality, and a passion for visual music.

 Are there any special scholarship opportunities available?